essdot/shimlib/README.md

 The server script and general browser test setup was taken from the wonderful js-assessment by Rebecca Murphey: https://github.com/rmurphey/js-assessment

+Some alterations were made to the server script for error handling.

 ## Contributing